-- A variation occurs in The Legend of Zelda: Link's Awakening: The game's world was a dream of the Wind Fish, and Link had to wake it up from inside in order to leave.
+- The world of The Legend of Zelda: Link's Awakening was a dream of the Wind Fish, and Link had to wake it up from inside in order to leave.
 If you beat the game without dying, at the end of the credits you see the character Marin flying around.
-The implication in this case is not that it wasn't a dream, but that one person from the dream became real (having wished during the game to become a seagull and travel the world.)
+The implication in this case is not that it wasn't a dream, but that one person from the dream became real (having wished during the game to become a seagull and travel the world).
 The DX version changes this to a picture of Marin that fades into a seagull, which flies off.

 - A sequel many years later, Phantom Hourglass, ends with Link waking up aboard the pirate ship he began the game in, the shipmates oblivious to the events of the entire game and insisting that only a few moments have passed, but when Link peers to the horizon, he sees the ship of his ally in the game sailing away.
 Oh, and he still has the titular (now empty) hourglass.